raylai/raylai.github.io-old/index.md

 # The Testimony of Jesus

-"I am your fellow slave and a fellow slave of your brothers who have the testimony of Jesus.
+I am your fellow slave and a fellow slave of your brothers who have the testimony of Jesus.
 Worship God.
-For the testimony of Jesus is the spirit of the prophecy."
+For the testimony of Jesus is the spirit of the prophecy.
 (Revelation 19:10)

 * [John 12:31 Now is the judgment of this world; now shall the ruler of this world be cast out.](20180731-now-is-the-judgment-of-this-world.html)